 By American Flyers

-AF: Looking back, what advice would you give someone who is starting a career in aviation?
+AF: Looking back, what advice would you give someone interested in starting pilot training?